ubuntu/snappy-playpen/jtiledownloader/README.md

 To get this done, we need to do the following:
  - use the copy plugin to download and unpack a .zip file into a .jar file
- - use a custom launcher to set up the environment variables required for Java and use `java -tar` to execute the .jar file
+ - use a custom launcher to set up the environment variables required for Java and use `java -jar` to execute the .jar file

 ## Current state